What Goes Into an Appraisal?

-Back at the office, we use two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.
+Once the site has been inspected, we use two or three approaches to determining the value of real property: sales comparison and, in the case of a rental property, an income approach.

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to state an estimated market value for the property in question.
-Note: While the appraised value is probably the most reliable indication of what a property is worth, it probably will not be the final sales price.
-Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to sell the property again.
-At the end of the day, an appraiser from Gillispie Appraisal Services will help you discover the most accurate property value, so you can make the most informed real estate decisions.
+Combining information from all approaches, the appraiser is then ready to state an estimated market value for the subject property.
+The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of a property's valueThere are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
+But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+The bottom line is, an appraiser from Gillispie Appraisal Services will help you discover the most fair and balanced property value, so you can make profitable real estate decisions.